danikhani/NDDS_Linemod-Convertor/readme.md

 pip install -r requirements.txt
 ```
 ## Using the code
-This repository cotains 3 different tools, which all helps you to convert your data:
+This repository contains 3 different tools, which all helps you to convert your data:

 ### 1 NDDS Images Groundtruth convertor
 After generating RGB, Depth, Mask and Groundtruth data with NDDS.
 Use the following command to convert them: